microdotblog/theme-default/README.md

 When updates are pushed out to the Cards theme, the theme files will be updated automatically.
 Any custom theme files you have in your custom theme will be untouched.

 ## Add a reply option to your posts
-If you would like to add a link to your post where visitors can reply on Micro.blog, I recommend using the "[Conversation on Micro.blog](https://github.com/svendahlstrand/plugin-conversation-on-mb)" plugin by [@sod](https://micro.blog/sod).
+If you want to add a link to your post where visitors can reply from Micro.blog, I recommend using the "[Conversation on Micro.blog](https://github.com/svendahlstrand/plugin-conversation-on-mb)" plugin by [@sod](https://micro.blog/sod).

 -   Install the Plugin
     -   In your Micro.blog settings, open Plugins.